Faster algorithms for counting subgraphs in sparse graphs: DAG tree decompositions

 We turn to computing $\homo{H,G}$, $\sub{H,G}$ and $\ind{H,G}$.
 We do so via standard inclusion-exclusion arguments, using our algorithm for computing $\homo{P,G}$ as a primitive.
-To this end, we shall define appropriate notions of width for undirected pattern graphs.
+To this end we shall define appropriate notions of width for undirected pattern graphs.
 Let $\Sigma(H)$ be the set of all dags $P$ that can be obtained by orienting $H$ acyclically.
-Let $\Theta(H)$ be the set of all equivalence relationships on $V_H$, and for $\theta \in \Theta$ let $H/\theta$ be the pattern obtained from $H$ by identifying equivalent nodes according to $\theta$ and removing loops and multiple edges.
-Let $D(H)$ be the set of all supergraphs of $H$ (including $H$) on the same node set $V_H$. \begin{definition} The \emph{dag treewidth} of $H$ is $\hsw(H) = \sw_3(H)$, where:
+Let $\Theta(H)$ be the set of all equivalence relations on $V_H$ (that is, all the partitions of $V_H$), and for $\theta \in \Theta(H)$ let $H/\theta$ be the pattern obtained from $H$ by identifying equivalent nodes according to $\theta$ and removing loops and multiple edges.
+Let $D(H)$ be the set of all supergraphs of $H$ on the node set $V_H$, including $H$. \begin{definition} The \emph{dag treewidth} of $H$ is $\hsw(H) = \sw_3(H)$, where: